 With the removal of this feature, some Xbox users are raising concerns about the number of features being removed, while others are worried about the HDMI-IN feature’s future for the next Xbox console, which allows another HDMI-enabled device to pass video through to the Xbox.

 It’s unclear why Microsoft took this decision, but it seems like the company wants to limit availability, potentially with a lack of usage.
-It is disappointing as the beloved features are being removed, especially when they’re being used.
+It is disappointing that the beloved features are being removed, especially when used.